longouyang/nosub/README.md

 # nosub

-A command-line tool for creating managing external HITs on Amazon's Mechanical Turk.
+A command-line tool for creating and managing external HITs on Amazon's Mechanical Turk.

 ## Installation